Deploy backend functions without Kubernetes

 Kubernetes is the respectable answer for “real” infrastructure, yet a huge share of products mainly need HTTP entrypoints, something that fires on a schedule, and a place to drain background work.
+That is why teams look for a way to deploy functions without Kubernetes until complexity truly demands a cluster.

 Jumping straight to a cluster before those basics work slows early teams; refusing any structure leaves you rewriting shell scripts into microservices six months later.